-Does the Company have a policy regarding the recovery of incentive-based compensation paid to executive officers if the Company restates its financial statements?
+Does the Company have a policy regarding the recovery of incentive-based compensation paid to executive officers if the Company restates its finan statements?

 Yes.
 Pursuant to the Clawback Policy, in the event that the Company is required to restate its financial statements due to material non-compliance with any financial reporting requirement under the U.S. federal securities laws, the Company will, subject to the terms of the Clawback Policy, seek to recover from senior management any incentive-based compensation that was paid to or received by, or is to be paid to, senior management for the three years immediately preceding the period for which the Company is required to restate its financial statements, insofar as such incentive compensation is a result of errors within the financial statements that are required to be restated.
-The amount of the incentive-based compensation that the Company will seek to recover is the difference between the amount of the incentive-based compensation received by senior management based on the erroneous financial statements and the amount of incentive-based compensation that would have been paid to senior management based on the financial statements as restated.
+The amount of the incentive-based compensation that would have been paid to senior management based on the erroneous financial statements and the amount of incentive-based compensation that would have been paid to senior management based on the financial statements as restated.
 Notwithstanding the foregoing, the Company is not obligated to pursue any recovery if the Board of Directors or applicable Committee determines that the recovery amount is de minimis to the Company or the expected cost of recovery will exceed the amount to be recovered.

-What are the respective roles of the Compensation and Talent Management Committee, its consultant and the Company's executive officers in determining executive compensation?
+What are the respective roles of the Compensation and Talent Management Committee, its consultant and the Company's executive office determining executive compensation?